 The British Columbia Medical Journal is a general medical journal that seeks to continue the education of physicians through review articles, scientific research, and updates on contemporary clinical practices while providing a forum for medical debate.
 Several times a year, the BCMJ presents a theme issue devoted to a particular discipline or disease entity.

-The BCMJ endorses the “Uniform requirements for manuscripts submitted to biomedical journals” by the International Committee of Medical Journal Editors (updated October 2008), and encourages authors to review the complete text of that document at www.icmje.org.
+The BCMJ endorses the “Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals” by the International Committee of Medical Journal Editors (updated December 2018), and encourages authors to review the complete text of that document at www.icmje.org.

 BC Medical Journal

 Letters to the editor, articles, and scientific papers must be reviewed and accepted by the BCMJ’s eight-member Editorial Board prior to publication.
 The Board normally meets the last Friday of every month, at which time submissions are distributed for review the following month.
 We do not acknowledge receipt of submissions; the editor will contact authors of articles by email once the submission has been reviewed by the Board (usually within 8 to 10 weeks of submission).
 The general criteria for acceptance include accuracy, relevance to practising BC physicians, validity, originality, and clarity.
 The editor contacts authors to inform them whether the paper has been rejected, conditionally accepted (that is, accepted with revisions), or accepted as submitted.
 Authors of letters are contacted only if the letter is accepted and editorial staff need further information.
 Scientific papers and other articles typically take 5 to 10 months from the date of receipt to publication, depending on how quickly authors provide revisions and on the backlog of papers scheduled for publication.
 Manuscripts are returned only on request.
 Access to the BCMJ is available for free on our website.

 - Avoid unnecessary formatting, as we strip all formatting from manuscripts.